 Formative assessment will be undertaken through class and individual discussions of essay projects.

-Summative assessment will be through an essay which may be case study or comparative in nature.
-This assesses LOs 1-8.
+Summative assessment will take the form of an essay selected from a range of essay options covering different geographic sections of the module.
+The essay will be case study and comparative in nature.

-Mode of Assessment Туре Method Description Weighting Summative Coursework - Written Essay (3800 - 4000 words) 100% Formative Not assessed Formative assessment will be a class discussion of the upcoming first essay.
+Mode of Assessment Туре Method Description Weighting Summative Coursework - Written Essay (3800 - 4000 words) 100% Formative Coursework Formative assessment will be a class discussion of the upcoming first essay.
 Shorter one-to-one discussions will be available for those who desire.
 N/A